nemjit001/reliable-group-communication-protocol/README.md

 $ sudo make install
 ```

-The RGP library is installed in the GNU install directories.
+The RGCP library is installed in the GNU install directories.
 After
 installation the library can be linked and used according to the
 [documentation](documentation/RGCPDocs.md).